Drop-in Sessions on Zoom

-To assist research staff and students in continuing their work, we are running Zoom research ethics drop-in sessions for anyone who has questions or requires advice about human research ethics.
-Attendees will enter a virtual “waiting room” on Zoom and will be assisted in a first come first served basis by someone from the human ethics team.
+To assist research staff and students in continuing their work, we are running Zoom research ethics drop-in sessions for anyone who has questions or requires advice about human and animal ethics and rDNA monitoring.
+Attendees will enter a virtual “waiting room” on Zoom and will be assisted in a first come first served basis by someone from the research ethics team.

-Where: Please contact firstname.lastname@example.org for a link to the Zoom session.
+Where: Please contact email@example.com for a link to the Zoom session or any technical difficulties during the session.

 Join us at one of our Research Ethics Drop-in Sessions to meet the ethics team, talk through your ethics application, discuss training option and requirements and obtain advice and assistance on addressing feedback from an ethics committee.
 Research Ethics Officers will be available to answer questions and provide advice about the rDNA (the use of genetically modified organisms), human and animal ethics application processes.
 A veterinarian from the veterinary services team will be available to provide advice on developing humane endpoints, anaesthetics, analgesia etc.